From the Principal

 Because we know children construct knowledge through hands-on experiences, we use the Project Approach as a framework for our curriculum.
 Each class engages in an in-depth study of a topic based on the children’s interest.
 This integrated approach supports the development of the skills children need for academic success.

-Over the past year, projects have included investigations of shadows, weather and the pond.
-Visit a classroom and you might see a prekindergarten child drawing and labeling the parts of a bee, a preschool child making a clay representation of a cicada or a two year old investigating cause and effect at the sand table.
+Projects have included investigations of offices, shadows, foods, first responders and the pond at Loose Park.
+Visit a classroom and you might see a prekindergarten child making a clay representation of an insect; a group of preschool children building a fire station with blocks; or a two-year-old investigating cause and effect at the sand table.

 When you visit, you will see beautiful classrooms that are home-like and inviting.
 Teachers have thoughtfully selected materials that support a full range of learning experiences.

 Open communication is a value in which we strongly believe.
 Our teachers collect daily observations and document the children’s learning.
-Each day, families receive an e-mailed Daily Journal packed with photographs and information that shares an aspect of the day’s learning.
+Through the week, families receive a digital class journal packed with photographs and information that shares an aspect of the day’s learning.
 Teachers meet with families to share thorough individual portfolios and assessments that detail development of skills and learning.
 Conversations about insights, comments or concerns are always welcomed and encouraged.

 PHS families are considered a vital part of the classroom community.
 While touring our school, you will very likely see a parent reading to a class, sharing expertise, leading an activity or accompanying a class on a field trip.
 We understand parents are a child’s first teacher and that while each of our teachers is an expert on the education of young children, each family is an expert on their child.
 Together, teachers and families plan individual goals for the child.